Wentworth Studio logo

 Chimney pot: A decorative terra cotta chimney extension usually placed above a brick or stone chimney.

 Clapboard: One of a series of boards used for siding.
-It is usually installed horizontally and the board is most often tapered in cross-section.
+It is usually installed horizontally, and the board is most often tapered in cross-sections.

 Corinthian: The most ornate and recent of the Greek classical order.
 The capital's design is heavily ornamented.